Dr. Minghan Chen is an Associate Professor of Computer Science at Wake Forest University.

 Research Overview

-Our group develops robust machine learning and statistical methods to connect multi‑modal biomedical data (omics, imaging) with clinical outcomes.
-Current directions include: disease trajectory modeling, multi‑omics integration, foundation models for biomedical systems, and trustworthy AI for healthcare.
+Our group develops robust machine learning and statistical methods to connect multi‑modal biomedical data

 Multi‑Modal Data Integration

-Predict Alzheimer’s disease onset and progression by combining neuroimaging, omics, and clinical features with deep learning algorithms.
+Predict Alzheimer’s disease onset and progression by combining neuroimaging, omics,

 Open project →

-Graph Neural Operator
+Brain Neural Operator

-Design graph neural operators to model tau transport across brain and forecast tau spatio-temporal dynamics under different seeding conditions and biophysical parameters.
+and forecast tau spatio-temporal dynamics under different seeding conditions and biophysical parameters.

 Explore the Tool →